Can Dogs Eat Potatoes?

 You can add sweet peas and carrots or any other dog-friendly food that will not cause any problems for your four-legged friend.

 Why Your Dog Should Not Eat Potatoes?

 If your dog suffers from diabetes, then you should avoid potatoes altogether as they could cause blood sugar spikes.

-Also, every time you give a potato be sure that the skin of it isn’t green.
+Also, every time you give a potato be sure that its skin of it isn’t green.

 If it is green, it means that the solanine is present, and even cooked the level of it won’t be reduced enough.

-Don’t feed dogs with fried potatoes because they aren’t healthy.
+Don’t feed dogs fried potatoes because they aren’t healthy.

 Health Benefits: Why Your Dog Should Eat Potatoes?

 Potatoes are a great source of carbohydrates and sugars that young playful dogs really need to grow quickly and remain active all day.
 In addition to protein, and some other mineral & vitamins, potatoes are a great food for your dog.

 Potato Recipes for Dogs: Can Dogs Eat Potatoes